ryankemper/writings/Debugging.md

 ### Fundamental Attribution Error

+Wikipedia says it best: the [Fundamental Attribution Error](https://en.wikipedia.org/wiki/Fundamental_attribution_error) is "the tendency for people to under-emphasize situational explanations for an individual's observed behavior while over-emphasizing dispositional and personality-based explanations for their behavior"

-[TODO] In short, blaming the person rather than the situation.
-Not just in the literal sense of "blame" but also "failing to examine structural/systemic factors"
+In short, this generally manifests itself as blaming the person rather than the situation - not just in the literal sense of the word "blame" but also as in "failing to examine structural/systemic factors that allowed the error to occur".

-### Anchoring Effect
+### Bandwagon Effect

-This effect leads us to be irrationally attached to our initial ideas/hypothesis.
-As a result, we now have a blind spot that leads us to miss a datapoint that would have disproved our initial hypothesis.
+The tendency to adopt the beliefs that others around us have.
+This manifests itself as an organization rapidly converging on the same purported root cause of a bug, when really the cause lies eleswhere.
+This is especially dangerous when paired with / caused by the Anchoring Effect.
+It's very possible for a hypothesis that was proposed early on to be blindly parroted by others in an organization, failing to update our model of the world as new observations are made.

+### Base Rate Fallacy

+Humans have a lot of trouble with statistics, and this fallacy is a great example of that.

+The base rate fallacy occurs when we neglect to consider the rate at which an effect occurs in the general sense, leading us to be wildly off base about the likelihood of a certain occurence.

+The example of "bit flips" outlined in **Principle #1: Know your assumptions** serves as a good example here.
+If you're debugging bizarre behavior on software that runs on a single machine for a short period of time, while bit flips are certainly still possible, they are highly unlikely to be the true root cause.

+### Recency illusion

+"The illusion that a phenomenon one has noticed only recently is itself recent."

+This one is highly relevant to debugging.
+Often, to simplify the search space, we examine what changed around the time that a problem was noticed.
+This is often an effective strategy, but it leads us astray when the issue has actually been present for a long time, yet we simply failed to notice it until now.

 ## A bit on Root Cause Analysis